 “Be fearful when others are greedy, and greedy when others are fearful” Warren Buffett

-As when the bad news dominates the stock market, you’ll see waves of sell-off and the prices go to the bottom away from the shares’ intrinsic value.
+When the bad news dominates the stock market, you’ll see waves of sell-off and the prices go to the bottom away from the shares’ intrinsic value.

-In this case, value investors know that is the time to find stocks that meet their criteria.
+In this case, value investors know that is time to find stocks that meet their criteria.
 So they will go buying greedily.

 On the other hand, when the good sentiments are dominating the stock market the share prices soar high.

 Then value investors go selling to garner profits from shares they’ve bought at low prices when the stock market participants were pessimistic.